gkorpal/gkorpal.github.io/_pages/book-list.md

 * **Enumerative Geometry and String Theory** by *Sheldon Katz*: Standard introductory text.
 Can be supplemented with the articles: (1) "Enumerative Algebraic Geometry of Conics" by Bashelor, Ksir, and Traves ([MAA](https://www.maa.org/programs/maa-awards/writing-awards/enumerative-algebraic-geometry-of-conics)), (2) "Introduction to Moduli Spaces" by Renzo Cavalieri ([combined pdf](https://gkorpal.github.io/files/Introduction-to-Moduli-Spaces.pdf))
 * **Mirror Symmetry and Algebraic Geometry** by *David A. Cox and Sheldon Katz*: Standard reference for learning about Gromov-Witten Invariants (chapter 7).
 Not an easy read.
   * **Algebraic Geometry** by *A. Gathmann*: A gentle introduction to algebraic geometry with lots of computational exercises.
+There are many editions available, but I have read the ([2002 edition](https://www.mathematik.uni-kl.de/~gathmann/class/alggeom-2002/alggeom-2002.pdf)).
   * **Mirror symmetry** by *Hori, et. al.*: For a more gentle introduction to Gromov-Witten Invariants, try reading Chapter 21 to 23 of this book.
 * **An Invitation to Quantum Cohomology: Kontsevich's Formula for Rational Plane Curves** by *Kock and Vainsencher*: A good place to learn teachiniques involved in calculations (haven't read it myself).
 You can supplement it with the article "Counting Plane Rational Curves: Old and New Approaches" by Aleksey Zinger ([arXiv](https://arxiv.org/abs/math/0507105)) and the Ph.D. thesis "Gromov-Witten and degeneration invariants: computation and enumerative significance" by Andreas Gathmann.